git-moss/DrivenByMoss-Documentation/Akai/Akai-Fire.md

 ### Drum Sequencer

 * Turn off empty drum pads: Empty drum cells are displayed in orange.
 If enabled the pad LEDs are off.
+* Use combination button to sound drum pads: Toggle to sound drum pads with or without pressing Alt button.

 ### Workflow